awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-strategies.md

 Tasks are placed randomly\.

 `spread`
 Tasks are placed evenly based on the specified value\.
 Accepted values are `instanceId` \(or `host`, which has the same effect\), or any platform or custom attribute that is applied to a container instance, such as `attribute:ecs.availability-zone`\.
 Service tasks are spread based on the tasks from that service\.
 Standalone tasks are spread based on the tasks from the same task group\.
+For more information about task groups, see [Task groups](#task-groups)\.
-When this strategy is used and a scale\-in action is taken, Amazon ECS will select tasks to terminate that maintains a balance across Availability Zones\.
+When the `spread` strategy is used and a scale\-in action is taken, Amazon ECS will select tasks to terminate that maintain a balance across Availability Zones\.
 Within an Availability Zone, tasks will be selected at random\.

+## Task groups<a name="task-groups"></a>

+You can identify a set of related tasks as a *task group*\.
+All tasks with the same task group name are considered as a set when performing spread placement\.
+For example, suppose that you are running different applications in one cluster, such as databases and web servers\.
+To ensure that your databases are balanced across Availability Zones, add them to a task group named "databases" and then use this task group as a constraint for task placement\.

+When you launch a task using the `RunTask` or `StartTask` action, you can specify the name of the task group for the task\.
+If you don't specify a task group for the task, the default name is the family name of the task definition \(for example, `family:my-task-definition`\)\.

+For tasks launched by the service scheduler, the task group name is the name of the service \(for example, `service:my-service-name`\)\.

+**Limits**
++ A task group name must be 255 characters or less\.
++ Each task can be in exactly one group\.
++ After launching a task, you cannot modify its task group\.

 ## Example strategies<a name="strategy-examples"></a>